 Texts: Roald Dahl, The Witches (Puffin); The Juniper Tree and Other Tales from Grimm, trans.
 Lore Segal and Randall Jarrell, illus.
-Maurice Sendak (Farrar, Straus and Giroux); A. A. Milne, The House at Pooh Corner (Puffin); James Barrie, Peter Pan (Puffin); Janet Schulman, You Read to Me & I'll Read to You (Knopf); William Steig, Sylvester and the Magic Pebble (Aladdin);Margaret Wise Brown, Goodnight Moon (HarperCollins);Molly Bang, The Grey Lady and the Strawberry Snatcher (Aladdin); Dr. Seuss, Horton Hatches the Egg (Random); Maurice Sendak, Where the Wild Things Are and In the Night Kitchen (both HarperCollins); Vivian Paley, Wally's Stories (Harvard); Nathaniel Hawthorne, A Wonder Book: Heroes and Monsters of Greek Mythology (Dover); Carlo Collodi, The Adventures of Pinocchio (Puffin);Neil Gaiman, The Graveyard Book (HarperCollins); E. B. White, Charlotte's Web (HarperCollins), I. B. Singer, Zlateh the Goat, and Other Stories (HarperCollins).
+Maurice Sendak (Farrar, Straus and Giroux); A. A. Milne, The House at Pooh Corner (Puffin); James Barrie, Peter Pan (Puffin); Janet Schulman, You Read to Me & I'll Read to You (Knopf); William Steig, Sylvester and the Magic Pebble (Aladdin);Margaret Wise Brown, Goodnight Moon (HarperCollins);Molly Bang, The Grey Lady and the Strawberry Snatcher (Aladdin); Dr. Seuss, Horton Hatches the Egg (Random); Maurice Sendak, Where the Wild Things Are and In the Night Kitchen (both HarperCollins); Vivian Paley, Wally's Stories (Harvard); Nathaniel Hawthorne, A Wonder Book: Heroes and Monsters of Greek Mythology (Dover); Carlo Collodi, Pinocchio (Puffin);Neil Gaiman, The Graveyard Book (HarperCollins); E. B. White, Charlotte's Web (HarperCollins), I. B. Singer, Zlateh the Goat, and Other Stories (HarperCollins).

 7182 Describing the Imagination/M. Armstrong/M–Th 8:10–9:25

-In this collaborative workshop we examine the growth of imagination, from infancy to adulthood.
-Our focus is on the creative work of children and young adults: their writing, art, music, dance, drama, photography, and film.
-We observe, record, describe, and interpret creative work in many ways, visually as well as verbally.
-We study accounts of the imagination by writers, artists, critics, and philosophers.
-We examine the critical role of the imagination in education, and we consider how to recognize, promote, support, document, and value imaginative achievement.
-A guiding text will be John Dewey’sArt as Experience.
-Class members are expected to bring with them examples of the creative work of their students or of their own children.
-Of particular interest is work that combines different art forms.
-We keep a class journal in which we document our own imaginative journey, day by day.
-Class members will contribute regularly to the journal, write reflections on class discussions, and conduct their own inquiry into a chosen aspect of the class theme.
+In this collaborative workshop we explore the creative work of children and young adults: their writing, art, music, dance, drama, photography, and film.
+We describe and interpret creative work in close, critical detail.
+We study accounts of the imagination by writers, artists, and philosophers.
+We examine the place of imagination in education and how to document imaginative achievement.
+A guiding text is John Dewey’s Art as Experience.
+Class members are asked to bring examples of the creative work of their students or of children they know.
+We keep a daily record of class meetings and a class journal.
+The journal is central to our work.
+Its purpose is to document our own imaginative journey, day by day.
+Class members will contribute regularly to the journal, write reflections on the student works discussed in class, and conduct their own inquiry into a chosen aspect of the class theme.

 Group 2 (British Literature through the Seventeenth Century)

-7295 Milton, the Bible, and Cultures of Violence/J. Shoulson/M–Th 11–12:15
+7295 Milton, the Bible, and Cultures of Violence/J. Shoulson/M–Th 9:35-10:50

 Texts: The Complete Poetry and Essential Prose of John Milton, ed.
 William Kerrigan, et al. (Random); The Bible: King James Version with the Apocrypha, ed.
 David Norton (Penguin).
-Other editions of the King James Bible will serve, but please be sure they offer the 1611 translation and are not a modern revision or “The New King James Bible.”
+Other editions of the King James Bible will serve, but please be sure they offer the 1611 translation and are not a modern revision or The New King James Bible.

 Group 3 (British Literature since the Seventeenth Century)

-7308 Displaced Persons: Studies in English Fiction from Defoe to Conrad/S. Donadio/T, Th 2–4:45
+7308 Displaced Persons: Studies in English Fiction from Daniel Defoe to Evelyn Waugh/S. Donadio/T, Th 2–4:45